 The Early Years Service run childminder pre-registration briefing sessions that you will need to attend to learn more about becoming a childminder.
-Information on briefing sessions being held in Plymouth can be found on the training pages.

 Before you can start working as a childminder you will need to register with Ofsted.
 Ofsted is responsible for the regulation of childcare provisions in England.
 You will need to register with Ofsted, on the Early Years Register, Childcare Register or both.